Ozzy Osbourne: Diary of a Madman (1981) and Speak of the Devil (1982)

 Gary Moore was the first to be approached to replace Rhoads, but refused.
 With a two-week deadline to find a new guitarist and resume the tour, Robert Sarzo, brother of the band's bassist Rudy Sarzo, was chosen to replace Rhoads.
-However, former Gillan guitarist Bernie Tormé had flown to California from England with the promise from Jet Records that he had the job.
+Former Gillan guitarist Bernie Tormé, however, flew to California from England with the promise from Jet Records that he had the job.
 Once Sharon realised that Jet Records had already paid Tormé an advance, he was reluctantly hired instead of Sarzo.
 The tour resumed on 1 April 1982, but Tormé's blues-based style was unpopular with fans.
-After a handful of shows he informed Sharon that he would be returning to England to continue work on a solo album he had begun before coming to America.
+After a handful of shows he informed Sharon that he would be returning to England to continue work on a solo album he had begun before coming to the United States.

 At an audition in a hotel room, Osbourne selected Night Ranger's Brad Gillis to finish the tour.
-The tour culminated in the release of the 1982 live album Speak of the Devil, recorded at the Ritz in New York City.
+The tour culminated in the release of the 1982 live album Speak of the Devil, recorded at The Ritz in New York City.
 A live tribute album for Rhoads was also later released.
-Despite the difficulties, Osbourne moved on after Rhoads' death.
+Despite the difficulties, Osbourne moved on after Rhoads's death.
 Speak of the Devil, known in the United Kingdom as Talk of the Devil, was originally planned to consist of live recordings from 1981, primarily from Osbourne's solo work.
 Under contract to produce a live album, it ended up consisting entirely of Sabbath covers recorded with Gillis, Sarzo and Tommy Aldridge.
 In 1982, Osbourne appeared as lead vocalist on the Was (Not Was) pop dance track "Shake Your Head (Let's Go to Bed)".
 Remixed and rereleased in the early 1990s for a Was (Not Was) hits album in Europe, it reached number four on the UK Singles Chart.

+Bark at the Moon (1983) and The Ultimate Sin (1986)

 In 1983, Jake E. Lee, formerly of Ratt and Rough Cutt, joined Osbourne to record Bark at the Moon.
 The album, cowritten with Daisley, featured Aldridge and former Rainbow keyboard player Don Airey.
-The album contains the fan favourite "Bark at the Moon".
-The music video for "Bark at the Moon" was partially filmed at the Holloway Sanitorium outside London, England.
+The album's title track, whose video was partially filmed at Holloway Sanitorium outside London, became a fan favourite.
 Within weeks the album became certified gold.
-It has sold three million copies in the US.
+It has sold three million copies in the United States.
 1986's The Ultimate Sin followed (with bassist Phil Soussan and drummer Randy Castillo), and touring behind both albums with former Uriah Heep keyboardist John Sinclair joining prior to the Ultimate Sin tour.
 At the time of its release, The Ultimate Sin was Osbourne's highest-charting studio album.
 The RIAA awarded the album Platinum status on 14 May 1986, soon after its release; it was awarded Double Platinum status on 26 October 1994.

+Jake E. Lee and Osbourne parted ways in 1987.
+Osbourne continued to struggle with chemical dependency.
+That year, he commemorated the fifth anniversary of Rhoads's death with Tribute, a collection of live recordings from 1981.